dbohdan/structured-text-tools/README.md

 ## Multiformat tools

 Tools that support multiple input formats.
-Programs that convert between two formats in both directions are excluded.
+Programs that convert between only two formats in both directions are excluded.
 We only count JSON support that is separate from YAML.

 - [Augeas](http://augeas.net) **—** Query and modify [a number of file formats](http://augeas.net/stock_lenses.html).
 Not all of the formats are equally well supported by Augeas and for some only a limited subset of all valid files can be parsed.